 (it does NOT mean

-all the ancestors/DNA of one's father) - and every
+all the ancestors/DNA of one's mother) - and every

 person in this ancestral link must be female.

 many company’s may use different names for this type of test